 PHOTOGRAPHS OF MUSIC LIBRARY

-The Concert Hall is located in an eclectic edifice between the Old Town and the Tomb of the Unknown Soldier.
+The Concert Hall in Polish Music Library is located in an eclectic edifice between the Old Town and the Tomb of the Unknown Soldier.

 The building was erected in 1857, as a Discount Bank, designed by Kazimierz Loewy.
 The interior is decorated in neo-Renaissance style – decorated ceiling, decorative walls and doors, as well as wide stairs with marble balustrade – that will lead guests to the concert hall.

 The building is a headquarters of the Polish Music Publishing House, which is the main publisher of Chopin’s music notes in Poland.
 The Library has the largest music sheets collection in Poland which includes the archives of Polish composers.
 During the concert break, guests can admire the collections as well as the 19th- century decor of the Discount Bank.